 In the summer of 2017 I decided to make my first horror short for the My Annabelle Creation Contest called The Nurse.
 I gathered my friends that I shot my BuzzFeed projects with and we made the entire project in 4 days.
 It won and was bought by New Line Cinema.
 It received praise from Screen Rant, Collider, Bloody Disgusting, SlashFilm and more.
 While still at Pixomondo I made another horror short for Halloween called Whisper which received praise from Nerdist, Mashable, The Mary Sue, Fast Company and CNET.

-Now I’m working on a proof of concept for a feature.
-My deadline is this Christmas and I’m very excited push myself even harder on it.
-My goal is to begin developing my first feature in 2018!
+Currently shooting a proof of concept for a feature.
+My goal is to begin developing my first feature in 2018.